codenart/codenart.github.io/_posts/2-css/2017-08-24-css-14-frameworks-icons.md

 A framework is `free` code that is shared by skilled developers to help us build things easier.
-Just imagine that you were the code star, you'd have created common components: navigation bar, dropdown, images slider, etc...
+Just imagine that you were the code star, you'd have created common components: navigation bar, dropdown, image slider, etc...
 And now, you want to share your code by allowing me to download your CSS file and a document to show me examples about those components.
 So, I can use your components by embedding your CSS file to my HTML documents and copy/paste some HTML snippets